Sunbury Man Jailed for 27 Years After Brutal Knife Attack on Partner

-A Sunbury man has been jailed for 27 years after launching a brutal knife attack on his partner as she slept, leaving her with life-changing injuries and permanent facial nerve damage.
+A Sunbury man has been sentenced to 27 years behind bars for a savage knife attack on his partner as she slept.
+The assault left her with life-changing injuries and permanent facial nerve damage.

-Richard Flower, 39, attacked the woman in the early hours of 25 August 2024, stabbing her twice in the head before inflicting further wounds to her hand and arm as she tried to defend herself.
+Richard Flower, 39, launched the horrific attack in the early hours of 25 August 2024.
+He stabbed his partner twice in the head before inflicting cuts to her hand and arm as she desperately tried to defend herself.

 “The injury to my jaw line, where the weapon has made impact with the main nerve which affects my ability to smile, may never be repairable, and I have been advised I may never be able to smile again properly.”

-Guildford Crown Court heard that Flower’s mental health had deteriorated and he had become convinced his partner was cheating on him.
-On the night of the attack, after hours of interrogating her, he followed her into the living room, armed himself with a knife, and struck without warning.
+Court heard Flower’s mental health had severely deteriorated.
+He became convinced his partner was cheating on him.
+After hours of questioning her, he followed her into the living room, grabbed a knife, and attacked without warning.

-The victim described how she initially thought she had been punched, only realising the severity of her injuries when she tried to stand and discovered she had been stabbed.
+The victim initially thought she had been punched, only realising the true extent of her injuries when she tried to get up and found she had been stabbed.

-Flower was convicted of attempted murder and today was sentenced to 23 years in prison with a further four years on extended licence under dangerous offender provisions.
+Flower was convicted of attempted murder and handed 23 years in prison, plus four years extended licence under the dangerous offender scheme.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.